I

 Service made to trust.
 Quality made to serve.

-This helps you avoid a common tagline trap—making it about yourself.
-Instead it humbly makes it about your customer—about their experience of working with you, and their experience of serving your product.
+This helped avoid a common tagline trap—making it about your brand.
+Instead it humbly makes it about the customer—about their experience of working with you, and their experience of serving your product.
 I’d recommend this order (Service-then-Quality).
-It’s better to say, “Trust me…it’s good.” than “It’s good…trust me.”

 Thanks Olaf!